palesankehli/cs50-python/README.md

 I have noticed that I am getting better at breaking down a problem into little pieces and solve them individually which helps me in understanding it better, I just need to work on the constant panic coz that is how I always start before actually solving the problem:)
 - Working with dictionaries has not been easy as they don't exactly have the same methods as strings that I have been working on for a while, it makes these tasks just a little harder but I am working on it.

+--PROMBLEM SET 4--

+- I have started working with libraries and using terms like "import" on top of my files, being able to install a library from the command line and all.
+I like the idea of being able to reuse code that was written by someone else, however I feel like I am still gonna struggle a little bit with making that code work together with mine but I am up for it, Imposter's syndrome kicks in every once in a while but lookking at my progress makes me keep going :-)